 The Society for Calligraphy & Handwriting (SCH) holds workshops twice a year, in the Fall and the Spring.
 View our resources page for a suggested basic kit to bring.
 Additional items to bring specific to the workshop will be listed in each workshop description or given after registration.
-Please arrive fragrance-free out of respect for others with sensitivities.
+For everyone’s comfort, please arrive in class fragrance free.